-Since the foundation of the state Ireland has always engaged in a positive and committed manner in global affairs.
-Our interaction with the nations of the world in an era of increasing globalisation is a critical element in sustaining Ireland's security, and in contributing to our economic growth and the prosperity for our people.
+Since the foundation of the state Ireland has always engaged in a positive and committed manner in global affairs while remaining proudly militarily neutral.

+Our interaction with the nations of the world in an era of increasing globalisation is a critical element in sustaining Ireland's security, and in contributing to our economic growth and the safety and prosperity for our people.

-We will promote abroad our values of an inclusive, fair and just society with dignity, respect and equality for all citizens, which defines who we are as both a nation and a people.
+Many of the domestic issues we currently face have their roots abroad, and therefore must be addressed through our foreign policy, including by promoting and upholding the values of an inclusive, fair, and just society with dignity, respect, and equality for all; values which define who we are as both a nation and a people.